More than half of all businesses in the United States are now home-based.

 Home-Based Business Tax Advantages & Deductions

-Ok, let’s talk about common deductions you can claim for your home based business, if you meet the IRS guidelines.
+Let’s talk about common deductions you can claim for your home-based business if you meet the IRS guidelines.

 - Utilities such as electricity, gas internet, and your phone bill

 - Cleaning supplies and services used in your business space